 Air Industries Machining, Corp. ("AIM") became a public company in 2005.
 In response to recent operating losses and their impact on our working capital, we have repositioned our business through the sale and liquidation of certain subsidiaries we acquired since becoming a public company.
 We also consolidated our headquarters and the operations of our subsidiaries, AIM and Nassau Tool Works, Inc. ("NTW"), at our primary location in Bay Shore, New York, allowing us to re-focus our operations on our core competencies.
-In December 2018 we sold WMI Group, and in March 2019 we closed our subsidiaries Eur-Pac Corporation ("EPC") and Electronic Connection Corporation ("ECC").
+In March 2019 we closed our subsidiaries Eur-Pac Corporation ("EPC") and Electronic Connection Corporation ("ECC").
 As a result of our restructuring, Complex Machining and Turbine Engine Components constitute all of our operations.